kingkung2016/CMINet/README.md

 ****

 ## Pretrained models
-  - The saliency maps can be approached in [Baidu Cloud](https://pan.baidu.com/s/1SXAC1DtgeuyQ_WxlyI9VeQ) (fetach code is moad).
-Note that the results provided in paper are the average values after several training times.
+  - The pretrained models can be downloaded in [Baidu Cloud](https://pan.baidu.com/s/1SXAC1DtgeuyQ_WxlyI9VeQ) (fetach code is moad).
+Then put the pretrained models such as 'resnet_50.pth' in the pretrained folder.
 ****

 ## Saliency maps